clevelandmusicco/open-source-pedals/hothouse/README.md

 ## Bill Of Materials

 [BOM.xls](fabrication/BOM.xls) specifies the surface-mount components.
+It is adapted from a late-2025 fabrication run used in the commercial kits.
+"Adapted" because some of the parts I use aren't always in stock at JLCPCB; some components have been swapped out here for purposes of availability.

 Budget-friendly through-hole components to complete the build and some sourcing suggestions: